 The signs of a rickettsial infection vary among host species.
 In dogs, signs of infection may include fever, lack of appetite, depression, loss of stamina, lameness, and coughing.
 Such infections are usually seen during the warmer months and are not generally fatal.
 If the infection becomes chronic (longterm), severe problems can develop in the kidneys, lungs, brain, spleen, and bone marrow.
 Depression and weight loss are common, and death can result.

-A history of exposure to ticks and fleas is a strong indicator in diagnosing rickettsial infections, but such contact may not always be apparent.
+A history of exposure to ticks and fleas raises suspicion for a rickettsial infection, but such contact may not always be apparent.
 Confirming the diagnosis is difficult, because rickettsiae cannot be identified using commonly available laboratory tests.
 Special cultures and blood tests for rickettsiae are not routinely available and take so long to process that treatment is usually needed before the test results are available.
-Suspicion of rickettsial infection remains the most important factor in diagnosis.
+Serology tests and newer, polymerase chain reaction (PCR) assays are useful for diagnosis.
+Suspicion of rickettsial infection remains the most important factor in seeking a diagnosis.